Assessing the Risk and Potential of Callon Petroleum Company's (CPE) Stock

-The stock of Callon Petroleum Company (CPE) has gone up by 0.58% for the week, with a 19.93% rise in the past month and a -8.72% drop in the past quarter.
-The volatility ratio for the week is 3.53%, and the volatility levels for the past 30 days are 4.07% for CPE.
-The simple moving average for the past 20 days is 7.97% for CPE’s stock, with a -7.11% simple moving average for the past 200 days.
+The stock of Callon Petroleum Company (CPE) has gone down by -9.54% for the week, with a 8.94% rise in the past month and a -17.56% drop in the past quarter.
+The volatility ratio for the week is 3.31%, and the volatility levels for the past 30 days are 3.89% for CPE.
+The simple moving average for the past 20 days is -1.67% for CPE’s stock, with a -13.11% simple moving average for the past 200 days.

 Is It Worth Investing in Callon Petroleum Company (NYSE: CPE) Right Now?

-The price-to-earnings ratio for Callon Petroleum Company (NYSE: CPE) is above average at 1.87x.
+The price-to-earnings ratio for Callon Petroleum Company (NYSE: CPE) is above average at 1.75x.
 The 36-month beta value for CPE is also noteworthy at 2.74.
-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 9 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored